 Autistic Spectrum: imagine a temperature chart going from freezing cold to boiling hot.
 Some people on that chart who have severe behavioural issues and learning difficulties would be near the freezing mark, whereas others can be obviously inept but have genius-like minds in one particular area, such as maths or science and would be in the middle.
 Others may be doctors, university students, actors, teachers, office workers, scientists and be near boiling point but struggle in many areas typical of an autistic mind.
 The chart is wide and therefore autistic people fit all along the chart, pinpointing different temperatures.
 Stereo-typically, most people know of austism as being near the cool to freezing area of the chart, which is a totally inaccurate picture of this disorder.

 Affected by sensory stimulus: where a texture, sound, smell or the sight of something is so overwhelming that the person will be emotionally affected to a great degree and will probably need to leave the room or will react in fear, exhaustion or anger.

 Thank you for taking the time to read this through.
-Not every autistic person can memorise the phone book and count cocktail sticks from the floor, but they all have a special mind given to them for a special task during their life on earth.
+Not every autistic person can memorise the phone book and count cocktail sticks from the floor, but they all have a special mind given to them by God for a special task during their life on earth.